|

 decade, when he was still working within the anything-for-a-laugh mode that his

-inaccurate redubbing of a Japanese spy film that stands today as a pioneering
+hysterically inaccurate redubbing of a Japanese spy film that stands today as a

-example of the mash-up, ingeniously blending another artist's work with one's
+pioneering example of the mash-up, ingeniously blending another artist's work

-retrospective celebration of his career.
-The best of his early films, Take
+as awful as one might imagine.
+The best of his early films, Take the Money

-realistic, but Play It Again, Sam, the only film of this era that he did
+Allen's script for Play It Again, Sam (1972), the only film of this era

-Afraid to Ask were of genre interest: a parody of science fiction films
+interest: a parody of science fiction films with John

 CARRADINE, demonstrating that there is little